JacksonHagood/MotorImpairmentKeyboard/Software/Pi/ReadMe.md

 ### run_keyboard.sh

-Command to execute serial.sh and run driver with cout redirected to err.txt.
+Command to execute serial.sh and run driver with serial.sh piped into driver and standard out/error redirected to err.txt.

 ### serial.sh

-Bash script to send MENA signals from Pico to driver program.
+Bash script to read MENA data from Pico

 ### Trie.h